MicrosoftDocs/entra-docs/docs/global-secure-access/reference-windows-client-release-history.md

 ---
 # Global Secure Access client for Windows version release notes
-This article lists the released versions of the Global Secure Access client for Windows along with the changes in the latest version.
+This article lists the released versions of the Global Secure Access client for Windows along with the changes in each version.

 ## Download the latest version
 The current version of the Global Secure Access client is available to download from the Microsoft Entra admin center.